udacity/cd14599-project-starter/README.md

 ## Part 1: Environment Setup

-If you are completing this project in the Udacity Workspace environment, you do not need to install anything; the dependencies should already be isntalled.
+If you are completing this project in the Udacity Workspace environment, you do not need to install anything; the dependencies should already be installed.
 If you are working locally, follow these steps to ensure your environment is ready.

 1. Navigate to the `backend` directory within the `starter` directory